rwl/PYPOWER/README.rst

 PYPOWER depends upon SciPy, which can be installed as follows::

-  $ venv/bin/python -m pip install SciPy>0.9
+  $ venv/bin/python -m pip install -r requirements.txt

 Installation
 ============